kean/Nuke/README.md

 For on-disk caching it relies on `NSURLCache`.
 The `NSURLCache` is used to cache original image data downloaded from the server.
 This class a part of the URL Loading System's cache management, which relies on HTTP cache.

+As an alternative to `NSURLCache` `Nuke` provides an `ImageDiskCaching` protocol that allows you to easily integrate any third-party caching library.

 For on-memory caching Nuke provides `ImageMemoryCaching` protocol and its implementation in `ImageMemoryCache` class built on top of `NSCache`.
 The `ImageMemoryCache` is used for fast access to processed images that are ready for display.

 The combination of two cache layers results in a high performance caching system.
 For more info see [Image Caching Guide](http://outscope.net/blog/image-caching) which provides a comprehensive look at HTTP cache, URL Loading System and NSCache.